pconsul1/Y3P/README.md

 binary classification task.
 LSTMs are learning the dependencies between the aspect and descriptors as well as learning the long term dependencies capturing the entire semantics of the sentence.
-- The experiments suggest that altough using adjectives works as good as using the entire reviews for sentiment classification, for LSTMs the accuracy improves by a signicant amount.
-For both unbalances and balances datasets the improvement in accuracy is about 6% which on a test set size of 200,000 reviews essentially means that 12,000 more being correctly classied than before.
+- The experiments suggest that altough using adjectives works as good as using the entire reviews for sentiment classification, for LSTMs the accuracy improves by a significant amount.
+For both unbalances and balances datasets the improvement in accuracy is about 6% which on a test set size of 200,000 reviews essentially means that 12,000 more being correctly classified than before.
 - For problems with class imbalance if the model is not properly tuned deep learning models no matter how complex tend to predict the majority class.
 - From the distribution of ratings for restaurants it can be observed that people rated restaurants